mlpack/mlpack/doc/user/load_save.md

  * Supported audio loading formats are WAV and MP3; see [the table of formats](#formats) for more details.

- * Loading a WAV file with an floating matrix is possible using the following types:
-   - float produces normalized samples in the range [-1.0, +1.0]
-   - double produces normalized samples in the range [-1.0, +1.0]

- * Loading a WAV file with an integral matrix is possible using the following types:
-   -  int8\_t  produces samples in the range [-128, 127].
-   -  int16\_t produces samples in the range [-32768, 32767].
-   -  int32\_t produces samples in the range [-2147483648, +2147483647].
-   -  int64\_t produces samples in the range [-9223372036854775808, -9223372036854775807]

- * Loading a WAV file with an unsinged integral matrix is possible using the following types:
-   -  uint8\_t  produces samples in the range [0, 255].
-   -  uint16\_t produces samples in the range [0, 65535].
-   -  uint32\_t produces samples in the range [0, 4294967295].
-   -  uint64\_t produces samples in the range [0, 18446744073709551615].

- * Loading an MP3 file is possible using the following types:
-  - floating matrix type produces normalized samples in the range [-1.0, +1.0].
-  - int16\_t integral matrix type produces samples in the range [-32768, 32767].
+ * When loading an audio file into a matrix with a floating-point type (e.g.
+   `arma::fmat`, `arma::mat`, etc.), regardless of the underlying sample format of the audio file, the loaded values will be in the range `[-1.0, 1.0]`.

+ * When loading an audio file into a matrix with an integer type (e.g.
+   `arma::imat`, `arma::umat`, `arma::Mat<short>`, etc., regardless of the
+   underlying sample format of the audio file:
+   - If the integer type is unsigned, then the loaded values will be between 0 and the maximum representable value (e.g. `[0, 65535]` for `unsigned short`).

+   - If the integer type is signed, then the loaded values will be between the most negative and most positive representable values (e.g.
+     `[-32768, 32767]` for `short`).

  * Supported audio saving formats is WAV only.

- * When saving to a WAV file, the output format depends on the element type of the matrix and the requested bit depth:
+ * When saving to a WAV file, the value of `opts.BitsPerSample()` must be set to either `16` or `32` to define the format used for each sample in the file:

-     - Floating-point matrix + 32-bit: IEEE float format, data in [-1, +1].
-     - All other combinations: PCM format, storing samples as signed integers whose width matches the supported bit depth (16 or 32).
+   - If `opts.BitsPerSample()` is `16`, then regardless of the format of the given matrix to be saved, the data will be stored as 16-bit PCM format signed integers.

+   - If `opts.BitsPerSample()` is `32` and the given matrix has integral elements (e.g. `arma::imat`, `arma::umat`, etc.), the data will be stored as 32-bit PCM format signed integers.

+   - If `opts.BitsPerSample()` is `32` and the given matrix has floating-point elements (e.g. `arma::mat`, `arma::fmat`, etc.), the data will be stored as 32-bit IEEE floating point numbers.

 ### Audio data load/save examples